DMR-Database/database-tools/README.md

 <br>
 <b>Ailunce HD1</b>
 <br>
-The Ailunce HD1 AdresTool v2.00 modified by PD1LOI, can be used to download the latest user database.
+The Ailunce HD1 AdresTool v2.00 modified by the BrandMeister Database Team, can be used to download the latest user database.
 <br><br>
 <b>Anytone</b>
 <br>
-The Anytone AdresTool v2.00 modified by PD1LOI, can be used to download the latest user database.
+The Anytone AdresTool v2.00 modified by the BrandMeister Database Team, can be used to download the latest user database.
 <br><br>
 <b>Tytera MD380 & MD390</b>
 <br>
-The TyteraFlashTool v2.00 KD4Z made by KG5RKI and modified by PD1LOI, can be used to download/flash firmware and to download/flash the latest user database.
+The TyteraFlashTool v2.00 KD4Z made by KG5RKI and modified by the BrandMeister Database Team, can be used to download/flash firmware and to download/flash the latest user database.
 <br><br>
-The UserDB FlashTool v2.00 mini modified by PD1LOI, can be used to download and flash the latest user database.
+The UserDB FlashTool v2.00 mini modified by the BrandMeister Database Team, can be used to download and flash the latest user database.
 <br><br>
 <b>Tytera MD-2017</b>
 <br>